 Women aren’t just outnumbering men, in certain ways, they are outperforming them as well.
 The overall 6-year graduation rate was 65 percent for females and 59 percent for males; it was higher for females than for males at both public (64 vs. 58 percent) and private nonprofit (70 vs. 64 percent) institutions, reported in a recent report from the Department of Education, quoting data from the 2018-19 school year.
 No surprise there.

 This year, the Department of Education (DOE) estimates that institutions of higher education will see 6.1 million women, and just 4.79 million men.
 By 2026, the DOE estimates women will be responsible for 57% of students pursuing degrees of higher education.
-It’s like Beyoncé said, “Who run the world?
+Beyoncé said it best, “Who run the world?
 Girls!” — “Run The World (Girls)” (2011)